ihatemyisp/homebridge-vizio-remote/README.md

 - Navigate the device menus

 ## Installation

+### This plugin can not be installed beside [homebridge-vizio](https://github.com/JohnWickham/homebridge-vizio).
+Doing so will cause one or the other to crash homebridge on launch

 1) Visit the [Homebridge repository](https://github.com/nfarina/homebridge) and follow the instructions.
 2) Clone this repository by running the following command:
 ````